 This course covers the skill fundamentals, game strategies, rules, regulations, and conditioning appropriate to soccer for the purpose of participation in all scheduled events.
 Competing in intercollegiate athletics may be limited to those who possess the necessary physical skills.
 The passing of a medical examination is necessary for participation.
-May be taken for a maximum of 2 enrollments.
+May be taken for a maximum of 2 enrollments

-ATH-227 Theory and Analysis of Soccer I 2.0 Units / 2.0 hours LEC Credit course for grade or Pass/No Pass This course covers the basic strategies, rationale and skill fundamentals involved in intercollegiate soccer.
+ATH-227 Theory and Analysis of Soccer I

+This course covers the basic strategies, rationale and skill fundamentals involved in intercollegiate soccer.